department-of-veterans-affairs/vets-website/content/pages/life-insurance/options-and-eligibility/sgli.md

 <br>

-You may also be able to get full-time SGLI coverage if you’re in nonpay status with the Ready Reserve or National Guard, and you’re:
+You may also be able to get full-time SGLI coverage if you’re in nonpay status with the Ready Reserve or National Guard and you’re:

 - Scheduled for 12 periods of inactive training for the year, **and**
 - Drilling for points rather than pay, **and**